Bitwise Operation in C#

 }

-Lock statement is commented in the above code, the output of this code is as follows: As we can see all threads have started at the same times and doing some work (whatever it can be, accessing the file system, accessing shared variables with another thread)
+The lock statement is commented in the above code, the output of this code is as follows: As we can see all threads have started at the same times and are doing some work (whatever it can be, accessing the file system, accessing shared variables with another thread)

 Thread ID 7 Starting